This post may contain affiliate links. See our disclosure policy.

 Grilled Pork Loin and Apple Burgers

-These Grilled Pork Loin and Apple Burgers are delicious!
+These Grilled Pork Loin Burgers are delicious!
 My husband came up with this idea on his own and it is genius.
 I have to admit, he has some pretty awesome food ideas sometimes.
 He knows a lot about pairing flavors, and these flavors together were a serious home run!

 The Secret’s in the Sauce

 The pork loin is marinated in a sweet dijon sauce and grilled, the apples are grilled and basted in honey and cinnamon, and the pretzel buns are lightly toasted in the oven with a slice of cheddar.
 We had some friends over and we tried a couple different sauces with these.
 We couldn’t decide on a favorite so I am including both so you can decide which you like best!

 The first is our tangy (and a little spicy) chipotle sauce, and the second is our sweet and yummy honey mustard sauce.
 Both were really good, you can’t go wrong!

 Make it a Meal or an Appetizer

 We served these for dinner with a side of fries.
 These were really tasty with our sweet potato fries, but if sweet potato isn’t your thing you could also try them with our potato wedges or loaded potato wedges!